MichaelReiter/Ki/README.md

-iOS-Development
+Ki
 ===============

-This repo is for my iOS development endeavours.
+This repo is for my iOS development endeavour, an app called Ki.
 Feel free to share code or comment.